Half-truth

 A half-truth is a deceptive statement that includes some element of truth.
 The statement might be partly true, the statement may be totally true, but only part of the whole truth, or it may use some deceptive element, such as improper punctuation, or double meaning, especially if the intent is to deceive, evade, blame or misrepresent the truth.

 Purpose

-The purpose and or consequence of a half-truth is to make something that is really only a belief appear to be knowledge, or a truthful statement to represent the whole truth or possibly lead to a false conclusion.
+The purpose and/or consequence of a half-truth is to make something that is really only a belief appear to be knowledge, or a truthful statement to represent the whole truth or possibly lead to a false conclusion.
 The order in which the true and false information is presented in a "half-truth" can make a difference in ultimate believability.
 Barchetti and colleagues show that when two unrelated statements are put together with syntax that suggests causality, the statement is believed if the premise is true (even if the conclusion is unrelated or false).
 Conversely, if the false statement is placed in the premise, the combined statement is less likely to be believed.
-Thus order of presentation can influence the credibility of a half-true statement and has been named the half-truth effect.
+Thus the order of presentation can influence the credibility of a half-true statement and has been named the half-truth effect.